TUCAN1/docker4ceres/README.md

 # Usage

-1. Download the folder ceres with the files ceres.DockerFile.ubuntu, ceres.DockerFile.mac and requirements.txt
+1. Download the /ceres/ folder with the files ceres.DockerFile.ubuntu, ceres.DockerFile.mac and requirements.txt
-2. Delete the .mac or .ubuntu from the DockerFile depending on your Operative System.
+2. Delete the .mac or .ubuntu from the DockerFile depending on your OS.
-3. Open a terminal and once you are inside the ceres folder type
+3. Open a terminal and once you are in the /ceres/ folder type

 ```
 sudo docker build -t ceres -f ceres.Dockerfile .